Understanding Stability Strategy

 - Limited innovation and expansion may restrict long-term business potential.

-- This approach may not be suitable for highly competitive or rapidly changing industries where faster adaptation is required.
+- This method may not be applicable in highly competitive or rapidly changing industries where rapid adaptation is required.

 - The sustainable growth strategy focuses on expanding at a manageable and realistic pace that does not put excessive pressure on financial or operational resources.